geomanlq/comparison_models/README.md

 <h1 align="center">Welcome</h1>

-⦿ This repository belongs to the High-Dimensional Tensor Representation Learning team at the School of Computer and Information Science, Southwest University.
+⦿ This repository belongs to the High-Dimensional Tensor Representation Learning team at the College of Computer and Information Science, Southwest University.

 ⦿ It serves as a repository for comparison models, where some of the contrastive models from papers have been